CodeandCoffeeCommunity/speaking/README.md

 # [Code & Coffee](https://www.codeandcoffee.org) Speakers Program
-Led by Dana Lee
+Led by Director of Speaker Engagement [Dana Lee](https://www.linkedin.com/in/danalee1/).

 At Code & Coffee, we're here to make friends and grow.
-This is a process where we have community mmebers interested in speaking to give a tech talk on whatever they may find interesting.
+This is a process where we have community mmebers interested in speaking to give a tech talk on whatever they may find interesting!

 ## Current Talk Submission Process
 1. Direct prospective speakers to create NEW ISSUE on the Issues tab.
 Fill out the template given.